Today’s Best Car Rental Deals in Albania

 Documents for Tourists

-Visitors must carry their original passport, a valid visa if applicable, and a driving license from their home country.
-An International Driving Permit (IDP) is only needed for drivers coming from outside the EU, EEA, and the UK.
+To rent a car in Albania as a tourist, bring your original passport, a valid visa (if required), and a valid driver’s license from your home country.
+An International Driving Permit (IDP) is only required for travellers from countries outside the EU, EEA, and UK.
+Most car hire companies also ask for proof of age—usually 21 or older—with at least one year of driving experience.

 Documents for Residents